-Hormel Foods has assessed Proposition 12 and, while it is still awaiting final clarity on specific details and rules, the company is preparing to fully comply when the law goes into effect on January 1, 2022.
-The company’s Applegate portfolio of products already complies with Proposition 12.
+Hormel Foods has assessed Proposition 12 and Question 3, and while we are still awaiting final clarity on specific details and rules, the company is preparing to fully comply when these laws go into effect.
+The company’s Applegate portfolio of products already complies with Proposition 12 and Massachusetts Question 3.

-Hormel Foods has confirmed that it faces no risk of material losses from compliance with Proposition 12.
-While Proposition 12 will add complexity to our supply chain, including costs associated with compliance, California is an important market for Hormel Foods and we will continue to meet the needs of our consumers and customers throughout the state.
+Hormel Foods has confirmed that it faces no risk of material losses from compliance with Proposition 12 and Question 3.
+While these measures will add complexity to our supply chain, including costs associated with compliance, California and Massachusetts are important markets for Hormel Foods and we will continue to meet the needs of our consumers and customers throughout these states.